convertigo/convertigo-doc/reference-manual/convertigo-objects/databases/couchdb/database-transactions/resetdatabase.md

 title: ResetDatabase
 sidebar: c8o_sidebar
 permalink: reference-manual/convertigo-objects/databases/couchdb/database-transactions/resetdatabase/
 metadesc: Resets the database.
-Resets the specified database, and all the documents and attachments contained within.
-Then it restores the base with documents
+Resets the specified database.
+All documents in the database will be deleted, all server based indexed view will also be delete
 ObjGroup: Databases
 ObjCatName: database-transactions
 ObjName: ResetDatabase